-If you answered yes you are not alone.
-I have felt it too, and at some points along the road I simply gave up on trying to explain.
+If you answered yes, you are not alone.
+I have felt it too, and at some point along the road, I simply gave up on trying to explain.
 This can be problematic when it comes to getting the right care, not to mention garnering any empathy or support from others who you think can help you deal with the issue or issues you are experiencing.

 Looking fine doesn’t mean feeling fine

 Some will surely say you look fine to them and some of the time you may even act or feel fine-ish.
 Some of us, and according to the experts, experience no symptoms from living with hep C. Well I have to say that in my own experience I have crossed paths with some who fit into that category but most are not, especially the people who may have been living with hep C for many years.

 Feeling invisible and living with what is often an invisible illness is a tough combination indeed.
 People can equate yellow skin and eyes (jaundice) as a sign of liver disease but few will show the effects of hep C until they are very ill in fact.

 Add in stigma, on top of everything else

 This whole invisibility thing is not unique to hep C, but add on some other burdens and it is definitely unique to me.
 And perhaps you know what I mean.
 Rarely in any disease or illness do you find the added burden of our nemesis stigma.
 Don’t get me wrong; there is stigma with other illnesses like lung cancer and how the first time it’s mentioned, people ask about smoking and whether the person was a smoker.
 Evidence may well suggest that smoking is a huge contributor to lung cancer risks, but it is still an added burden because the message is about blame and fault.
 Just what someone needs at a time when they are facing the battle of their, and for their life.